trstlabs/intento/docs/docs/using-flows/intento-portal.md

 Cosmos SDK messages contain `values` and a `typeUrl`.
 Message `values` are what you send, the `typeUrl` specifies what module and what version to send it to, along with the proper function.

 AuthZ grants are permissions you can grant to an external address to execute messages on your behalf.
 This can possibly be dangerous when given to a third party.
 However, with Intento the permission is given to an address that can only execute flows where you were the signer from.
 There are multiple checks in place for this.
 This eliminates the risks that arise when granting another account approval.
 You can grant an ICA with `MsgGrant` with the type of message that is allowed and an `expiration`, and allow the ICA to execute using `MsgExec`.
-The default expiration on TriggerPortal is 1 year.
+The default expiration on Intento Portal is 1 year.

 :::info Double check what you are doing and it is recommended to test first if you are doing it for the first time.
 :::